bytepool/lbs-transient-execution/README.md

 ### Load-Value Injection (LVI)

 Load-Value Injection (LVI) is one of the latest transient execution vulnerabilities [1].
-They wondered if it is possible to turn the findings of Meltdown around: is it possible to inject poisoned data into the speculative execution of a victim?
+Some researchers wondered if you can turn the findings of Meltdown around: is it possible to inject poisoned data into the speculative execution of a victim?
 It turns out that that is possible, and by cleverly injecting poisoned data to hijack the control flow of the victim's speculative execution, it is possible to leak secrets of the victim!

 [1] https://lviattack.eu/lvi.pdf